nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 ## Arrays

 Arrays in Go are fixed.
+Arrays are also zero-indexed, so the first element is always at index 0.
 The size of the array is specified when declaring the array.
 We use the same `var` keyword to declare arrays along with the array size and type as shown below:

 ```	go
 package main